 - to monitor the long-term trends and condition of our waterways

 - to monitor the effects of riparian revegetation projects and other local land management activities

 - as part of property Environmental Management Systems (EMS)

 - to monitor the performance of Water Allocation Plans and the Flows for the Future project

-Participants have been measuring various indicators of waterway health indicators including nitrates, phosphates, turbidity, salinity (EC), and macroinvertebrate (water bug) identification.
-The monitoring protocols are relatively simple but can still give an indication of differences within a catchment and changes over time.
-If the health of a site appears to be deteriorating and trigger levels of various parameters are reached, this tells us that further investigation (for example by the Environment Protection Authority (EPA)) may be warranted.
+Key indicators of waterway health that participants measure include, flow rates, turbidity, salinity (EC), pH and macroinvertebrates (water bugs).
+The monitoring protocols are relatively simple and give a baseline against which differences within and between catchments and changes over time can be measured.
+If the health of a site appears to be deteriorating and trigger levels of various parameters are reached, this tells us that further investigation (for example by the Environment Protection Authority EPA) and intervention may be warranted.

-We are always looking for new participants and new sites to improve our monitoring of the health of waterways across the region
+We are always looking for new participants and new sites to improve our monitoring network in waterways (streams, rivers and wetlands) across the region.

-If you would like to be involved please contact Sylvia Clarke.
+If you would like to be involved please contactthe Citizen Science Project Officer.

-If you are particularly interested in assisitng with macroinvertebrate identification we have produced this instructional video on the standard sampling method.
+If you are interested in assisting with macroinvertebrate monitoring we have produced this instructional video on the standard sampling method.
 You can also use The Waterbug app to help you identify waterbugs from South-Eastern Australia.